bacontime/blog-mirror/art/isomorphic.md

 -->

-Below, I've highlighted the ones that are musically notable, and created visualizations of their note grids.
+Below, I've highlighted the layouts that are musically notable, and created visualizations of their note grids.
 In each image, the opaque circles represent the notes from a single octave (notes show up multiple times in each grid).
 The translucent circles are the notes from other octaves.
 In some cases, the grids are rotated so that an octave's worth of notes fits nicely into a horizontal banner image.